Medical expert of the article

 Blood supply: deep cervical and vertebral arteries.

-Innervation: Muscular branches of the cervical plexus (CII-CVI).
+Innervation: muscular branches of the cervical plexus (CII-CVI).

-The long muscle of the head (m.longus capitis) begins with four tendon bundles on the anterior tubercles of the transverse processes of the VI-III cervical vertebrae, passes upward and medially; attached to the lower surface of the basilar part of the occipital bone.
+The long muscle of the head (m.longus capitis) begins with four tendon bundles on the anterior tubercles of the transverse processes of the VI-III cervical vertebrae, passes upward and medially; attaches to the lower surface of the basilar part of the occipital bone.

 Function: tilts the head and cervical spine forward.

-Innervation: Muscular branches of the cervical plexus (CI-CV).
+Innervation: muscular branches of the cervical plexus (CI-CV).

-Blood supply: vertebral and deep cervical artery.
+Blood supply: vertebral and deep cervical arteries.

 Function: tilts the head forward.

-Innervation: Muscular branches of the cervical plexus (CI-CII).
+Innervation: muscular branches of the cervical plexus (CI-CII).

 Blood supply: vertebral and ascending pharyngeal arteries.

-Innervation: Muscular branches of the cervical plexus (CI).
+Innervation: muscular branches of the cervical plexus (CI).

 Blood supply: occipital and vertebral arteries.